pial08/Spring-21/Assignments/README.md

 The second approach starts from a random point and then using the gradient descent approach we move forward from that point to find a local minima point.
 In this approach we can only find one minimum point as the program would exit when the minima is found.
 To find a single minima this approach takes about 20+ iterations.
 The only problem is that this solution does not gurantee all the minimum points.

+## Presentation
+This repository also contains all the slides that I presented.
+The MIT Deep Learning Slides and Attention in Deep Learning were imported from external sources.
+The SQuAD_Project slide was for my final Project.